-Although on most tablesaws sold in the United States today you tilt the blade to the left to cut a bevel, a lot of saws still are sold with right-tilting blades.
-You’ll hear many viewpoints on this issue, and as with most debates, both sides have some valid points.
+Although most tablesaws sold in the United States today have a left tilt blade for cutting bevels, some saws are still sold with right tilt blades.
+You’ll hear many viewpoints on which kind of saw is better, and as with most debates, both sides have some valid points.

-On a right-tilt saw, the arbor that holds the blade comes from the right side.
+On a right tilt saw, the arbor that holds the blade comes from the right side.
 This has several advantages.
-For one, the tape on the rip fence always reads the distance accurately between the fence and the right side of blade, whether it is a thin-kerf blade or a dado set.
+For one, the scale on the rip fence always reads the distance accurately between the fence and the right side of blade, whether it is a thin-kerf blade or a dado set.

 For optimum safety, the right side of a blade guard’s splitter should be set tight to the actual cut line.
 This assumes you are using the fence to the right of the blade.
-With a right-tilt saw, blade thickness changes don’t alter this…
+With a right tilt saw, blade thickness changes don’t…